ekedonald/LAMP-Stack-Implementation-In-AWS/README.md

 ### Step 6: Installing PHP

-In addition to the `PHP` package, you'll need `php-mysql`, a php module that allows PHP to communicate with MySQL-based databases and you'll also need `libapache2-mod-php` to enable apache to handle PHP files.
+In addition to the `php` package, you'll need `php-mysql`, a php module that allows PHP to communicate with MySQL-based databases and you'll also need `libapache2-mod-php` to enable apache to handle PHP files.
 Core PHP packages will automatically be installed as dependencies.

 * To install these 3 packages at once, run the following command: